Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 How to Choose the Best Travel eSIM

-Overall, I found Airalo to be the best option for Normie Travelers and Holafly the best option for Data Hogs (or anyone who doesn’t want to worry about running out of data on their trip).
+Overall, I found Holafly the best option for Normie Travelers (or anyone who doesn’t want to worry about running out of data on their trip) and Airalo to be the best option for low data users.

 As I mentioned throughout this guide, there may be certain destinations where a different company has the best deal.